rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ LLM comments **must not** be blocking; reviewers must indicate which comments they want addressed.
         - In other words, reviewers must explicitly endorse an LLM comment before blocking a PR.
 They are responsible for their own analysis of the LLM's comment and cannot treat it as a CI failure.
     - ℹ️ This does not apply to private use of an LLM for reviews; see ✅ above.

-All uses under "⚠️ Allowed with caveats" **must** disclose that an LLM was used.

 #### Experiment: LLM-created code changes
 We leave space open to experiment with LLMs to inform future policies.